aws-powertools/powertools-lambda-dotnet/docs/core/tracing.md

     }
     ```

 By default, this attribute will automatically record method responses and exceptions.
-You can change the default behaviour by setting
+You can change the default behavior by setting
 the environment variables `POWERTOOLS_TRACER_CAPTURE_RESPONSE` and `POWERTOOLS_TRACER_CAPTURE_ERROR` as needed.
-Optionally, you can override behaviour by different supported `CaptureMode` to record response, exception or both.
+Optionally, you can override behavior by different supported `CaptureMode` to record response, exception or both.

 !!! warning "Returning sensitive information from your Lambda handler or functions, where `Tracing` is used?"
     You can disable attribute from capturing their responses and exception as tracing metadata with **`captureMode=DISABLED`**